We answer commonly asked questions about COVID-19 and smoking.

 Quitline is an inclusive and culturally safe space for all, including the LGBTIQA+ community.
 There is also an Aboriginal Quitline for people who smoke identifying as Aboriginal and Torres Strait Islander.
-To access Aboriginal Quitline, call 13 7848 and ask to speak with one of our friendly and qualified Aboriginal Quitline counsellors.
+To access Aboriginal Quitline, call 13 7848 and ask to speak with one of our friendly Aboriginal Quitline counsellors.
 We also have an interpreter service available if you speak a language other than English.

 Explore our website at quit.org.au for more info, tips and tools to help you, whether or not you're ready to quit.